Tim Hardin 1: History

 Tim Hardin 1 contains one of his most well-known and frequently covered songs, "Reason to Believe"—a notable hit for Rod Stewart in 1971.
 Some of the songs were demos that ended up on the final release.
-After principal recording was completed, string arrangements was overdubbed onto some of the tracks without Hardin's consent.
+After principal recording was completed, string arrangements were overdubbed onto some of the tracks without Hardin's consent.
 Hardin said he was so upset that he cried when he first heard the recordings.

 The album photography was shot by Lisa Law (credited as Lisa Bachelis) in the garden of her home, which was known as "The Castle" and where Bob Dylan was staying at the time.
 One of the outtakes of this shoot was used for the retrospective, Hang on a to a Dream: The Verve Recordings.

 Tim Hardin 1 was re-released on CD in 1998 by Repertoire along with Tim Hardin 2.

 It was voted number 711 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).